Learning how to compliment someone in Spanish is a great skill, underestimated by some learners.

 In this article, we will take a look at some of the most common compliments in Spanish and their meanings.

-Learn how to compliment someone in Spanish with native speakers
+Learn how to compliment someone in Spanish

 Before we go on with the compliments themselves, I’d like to point out one of the best ways of learning Spanish in general and compliments in Spanish in particular.